MicrosoftDocs/customer-insights/ci-docs/find-similar-customer-segments.md

   - customerInsights
 ---

-# Similar Customers (preview)
+# Find similar customers with AI (preview)

-This feature lets you find similar customers in your customer base using artificial intelligence.
-You need to have at least one segment created to use this feature.
-Expanding the criteria of an existing segment help find customers that are similar to that segment.
+Find similar customers in your customer base using artificial intelligence.
+You need at least one segment created to use this feature.
+Expanding the criteria of an existing segment helps find customers that are similar to that segment.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWOFou]

 > [!NOTE]
-> *Find similar customers* uses automated means to evaluate data and make predictions based on that data, and therefore has the capability to be used as a method of profiling, as that term is defined by the General Data Protection Regulation (“GDPR”).
+> *Find similar customers* uses automated means to evaluate data and make predictions based on that data.
+Therefore it has the capability to be used as a method of profiling, as that term is defined by the General Data Protection Regulation (“GDPR”).
 Customer’s use of this feature to process data may be subject to GDPR or other laws or regulations.
 You are responsible for ensuring that your use of Dynamics 365 Customer Insights, including predictions, complies with all applicable laws and regulations, including laws related to privacy, personal data, biometric data, data protection, and confidentiality of communications.

-## Finding similar customers
+## Find similar customers

 1. Go to **Segments** and select the segment you want to base your new segment on.
 That's your *source segment*.

-1. In the action bar, select **Find similar customers**.
+1. Select **Find similar customers**.

 1. Review the suggested name for your new segment and change it if necessary.

 1. Optionally, add [tags](work-with-tags-columns.md#manage-tags) to the new segment.

 1. Review the fields that define your new segment.
 These fields define the basis on which the system will try to find similar customers to your source segment.
-The system will select recommended fields by default.
+The system selects recommended fields by default.
   Fields that can significantly reduce the model performance are automatically excluded:

    - Fields with the following data types: StringType, BooleanType, CharType, LongType, IntType, DoubleType, FloatType, ShortType